cloudverve/wordpress-conditional-editor-plugin/README.md

 ### Carbon Fields

 This plugin requires [Carbon Fields](https://carbonfields.net/) 2.2.0 or higher.
-The WordPress.org repo version comes with it bundled.
-If you prefer to use the plugin version of Carbon Fields ([download](https://carbonfields.net/zip/latest/)) for easier dependency management, an unbundled version will be made available at the [GitHub repository](https://github.com/dmhendricks/wordpress-conditional-editor-plugin/).
+The WordPress.org repo version will come with it bundled.
+If you prefer to use the plugin version of Carbon Fields ([download](https://carbonfields.net/zip/latest/)) or manage dependencies separately, an unbundled version will be made available at the [GitHub repository](https://github.com/dmhendricks/wordpress-conditional-editor-plugin/).

 ## Planned Features